ActionAtSea/action-at-sea/readme.txt

 TO DO LIST:
 =====================================================================================

-- Fix health lag
-- Networked timer account for latency
+- Implement player prediction to improve hit/health latency
+- Improving fog/spray
 - Convert dock to 3D

-- Add 3D water
+IF REQUIRED:
 - Add player list/friend selection to lobby

-IF REQUIRED:
 - Support for game board having non-uniform dimensions